 The Commission relies on the services provided 'free of charge' by the Department of Justice for many of its administrative functions.
 Although the services are free to the Commission, the Department of Justice allocates a percentage of its annual cost to the Commission and such costs are reflected in the average cost of publications and the average cost of community contacts.
-The increase in the resource free of charge, the introduction of Capital User Charge and the revision of cost allocation are the main reasons for the change in the average cost of community contacts when compared with the previous financial years.
+The Department of Justice reviewed and redrafted a new service level agreement with the Commission.
+As a result the 'resources received free of charge' is significantly reduced.
+This together with the increased number of publications has resulted in the lower average cost per publication.